 Home Drop Zone Ideas – Mud bench combos…

 If you are low on space, but you want to have that mud bench, a combination drop zone may be the best idea.
 Instead of having one large mud bench, consider splitting the space to accommodate keys, mail, and phone charging devices.

 This drop zone (above) is one of my favorites.
 It has more than enough room for the mud bench to seat several comfortably.
 Plus, the desk area is created from a nice chest with a customized hutch.
 I also love the hutch doors that slide in and out of the way but close up to hide the mess when needed.

 This drop zone has several small cubbies that would be perfect for a large family.
 (When planning out a drop zone with children in mind, remember that eventually they will get older and have keys and mail of their own.
 Individual cubbies are a nice way to sort each person’s mail and pocket devices).

 Home Drop Zone Ideas – Recessed storage…

 One of the most common problems that people complain about is the lack of space to incorporate additional storage.
-So, when space is an issue, I always suggest to think “in” instead of “out.”
-If you just do not have room for a piece of furniture to be jutting out into your already narrow space, consider recessed built ins.
+So, when space is an issue, I always suggest thinking “in” instead of “out.”
+If you just do not have room for a piece of furniture to be jutting out into your already narrow space, consider recessed built-ins.